 Importantly, advances are being made in reducing pollutant loads to surface waters of the SMVMA.
 With implementation of the Irrigated Lands Regulatory Program (under CCRWQCB requirements), reductions have been made in agricultural runoff and associated salt, nutrient, pesticide, and sediment loading to the Valley's canals, ditches, and, ultimately, main streams (Central Coast Water Quality Preservation, Inc., March 2018).
-Also of note is the City of Santa Maria's Jim May Park Biofilter Project (implemented in 2017) to treat elevated nitrate concentrations in drainage waters of the Bradley Channel for discharge to the Park lake for evaporation and infiltration to groundwater.
-In 2017, approximately 40 af of drainage water were treated and discharged as part of the project.
-Nitrate concentrations in the drainage water were reduced by the treatment project by 50 to 95 percent, such that all treated water for discharge was well below the health-based standard for nitrate (S. Sweeney, City of Santa Maria, April 16, 2018).
+Also of note is the City of Santa Maria's Jim May Park Biofilter Project (implemented in 2017) to treat elevated nitrate concentrations in drainage waters of the Bradley Channel for discharge to the Park lake for evaporation and infiltration to groundwater (S. Sweeney, City of Santa Maria, April 16, 2018).